 - write reviews for BuddyPress plugins and themes, and lots of people are doing this successfully

-- record videos with reviews of plugins/themes around BuddyPress or how-tos and put them on Youtube with affiliate links in description, and enable related ads in the middle of videos if you think this is a good idea
+- record videos with reviews of plugins/themes around BuddyPress or how-tos and put them on Youtube with affiliate links in the description, and enable related ads in the middle of videos if you think this is a good idea

 - create a newsletter with industry news with occasional affiliate links in it (should be topic-specific).
-That’s what I did with BuddyPress Newsletter
+That’s what I did with BuddyPress Newsletter a while back

 - BuddyPress hosting is a rising topic, as more and more sites are starting to use BuddyPress, which is “a bit” heavier than a 9-year-old Hello Dolly plugin by Matt Mullenweg.
 There is only one BuddyPress-centric hosting company right now, WeFoster, but that might be explained by the fact, that it’s just a WordPress with a special plugin.
 But that also gives you the ability to earn money by recommending the only dedicated hosting company out there!